1. Home

 Ageism is impacting older employees

 Age discrimination is common.
-Without justification, as over the years various studies have shown that older employees perform the same or better than younger employees.
+Without justification, over the years, various studies have shown that older employees perform the same or better than younger employees.
 People over 55 can use the same technologies as their colleagues between 18 and 35 years old.
 In addition, they are more stable in their performance and levels of absenteeism are lower.

 Unfortunately, being good at your job does not prevent age discrimination.
 That is why postdoc researcher Jelle Lössbroek from Utrecht University advises a mixed selection committee.
 His research showed that managers who are over 50 themselves discriminate less on age than younger managers.